|Semester 1, 2020 On-campus Toowoomba|

 Problem solving skills are essential to practicing engineers, construction managers and spatial scientists.
-This course enables students to acquire the basic problem solving skills necessary for their program of study.
-The skills they develop through completion of the course can then be applied to problems encountered in subsequent courses and throughout their career.
+This course enables students to acquire and practice the basic problem solving skills necessary for their chosen program of study.
+The skills developed through the successful completion of this course can then be applied to problems encountered in subsequent courses and throughout their career.

 This course provides students with a foundation for solving problems in Engineering, Construction Management and Spatial Science.
-The course emphasises the development of skills in critical thinking, information literacy, communication, time and resource management, and teamwork.
-It introduces students to the problem solving cycle and to a number of problem solving tools and approaches.
-Completion of a team-based project allows students to reinforce the skills and knowledge acquired during the course.
+The course emphasises the development of critical thinking skills, information literacy, communications, time and resource management, and teamwork.
+In this course, students are introduced to the problem solving process and to a number of problem solving strategies and approaches.

 On completion of this course students should be able to: